 Suspend is infrequently used by NFMAD in 2014, and virtually eliminated through 2020

 Zenivex is alternated into adulticide treatments every 2 years as necessary to avoid resistance.

-Pursuit SDS Pursuit is now the name of PermX, hence labels below still accurate.
+PermaSease is now the name of Pursuit, Also known as PermX.
+Labels below still accurate.